schlegel11/MobileCoach/README.md

 * Java (8 or newer) SDK
 * Web application server (Apache Tomcat 8 or newer/compatible)
 * Web application server configured to listen on port 80 (HTTP) and 443 (HTTPS) with a valid certificate
-* MongoDB (2.6.* or newer, but lower than 3.*) installation with enabled user authentication, a created database and configured user
+* MongoDB (2.6.* or newer) installation with enabled user authentication, a created database and configured user

 ## Basic configuration